 Now you can connect ETH2 to Port24.
 So far all the settings are completed.

-But how do I know if LAG is successfully configured?
+But how do we know if LAG is successfully configured?

 When you connect ETH2 to Port24 without LAG configured, the light of the two ports on switch will keep flashing abnormally fast.
 After the successful configuration, the light will turn to be normal.